nicholashanson/shark/README.md

 # Processing Pipeline

-## UML Diagram

 <p align="center">
   <img src="main/pipeline.jpg" width="600">
 </p>

+Each stage has a specific role and is loosely couply, promoting testability and flexibility.

+### packet_listener
+Purpose: caputes raw packets from a network device using libpcap.
+Design:
+- Takes a callback that controls the transfer of packets to a buffer.
+- Callback should be light-weight to prevent packet loss.

+## UML Diagram

 <p align="center">
   <img src="main/processing_pipeline.jpg" width="1200">
 </p>

-## Packet Capture

-The packet_listener thread transfers pakcets captured by pcap from kernel-space to user-space.
-The packet_listener takes a callback that controls the transfer of packets to a buffer.
-The callback should be light-weight to prevent packet loss.
-Network traffic is not constant, and buffering helps us ensure all packets are captured.

 ## Packet Buffering